 |Top exit pages||Helps determine from which pages visitors leave/exit your site.
 Knowing the exit page will help you enhance content on those pages to retain visitors or increase engagement.|

 Exit rate is calculated separately for each page because it is the property of an individual page independent of any other page on the site.

 |Top visited pages (by number of page views)||Provides trends on the most visited (most popular) content on your site/section.
 It enables you to see which pages visitors visit most frequently when visiting your site.
 This data will help you understand which content should be prioritized in your site's content strategy.|

 Comparing the page views per visit will give you an estimate of how many times your page was viewed during a visit.

 |Traffic sources||Shows how visitors come to your site/section.
 It is usually representative of sources such as direct traffic, referring sites, and search engines.|

 By knowing which sources work best at directing traffic to your page, you can work on strategies to improve ways to get more visitors to your page.

-If the goal of your site/section is to have visitors return for new information, this metric will help provide insight into whether your site is doing a good job at getting users back to the site or not.
+If the goal of your site/section is to have visitors return for new information, this metric will help provide insight into whether your site is succeeding in getting users to return.

-* These metrics are tool agnostic.
-Naming conventions for specific metric reporting may vary when seen in different web analytics tools such as Webtrends, Google Analytics, NetInsight, etc.
+* Naming conventions for specific metric reporting may vary when seen in different web analytics tools such as Google Analytics, Adobe, etc.

 ** A custom report will be required to see segmented data for a particular section of a site.